flutter/website/platform-channels.md

 ### Step 1: Create a new app project {#example-project}

-Start by creating a new app using:
+Start by creating a new app:

+* In a terminal run: `flutter create batterylevel`

+By default our template support writing Android code using Java, or iOS code using Objective-C. To use Kotlin or Swift, use the `-i` and/or `-a` flags:

-* In a terminal: `flutter create batterylevel`, or
+* In a terminal run: `flutter create -i swift -a kotlin batterylevel`

-* In IntelliJ: *File > New > Project...*, select Flutter, and use the project name 'battery level'

 ### Step 2: Create the Flutter platform client {#example-client}